BitBrave/bitbrave.github.io/_pages/about.md

     <p>+8618222797983</p>
     <p>Beijing</p>

-news: true # true  # includes a list of news items
+news: false # true  # includes a list of news items
 latest_posts: false # true # true  # includes a list of the newest posts
 selected_papers: true # true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page